AzureAsura/AzureAsura/README.md

 ## 📌 Goals
 - 🔒 Stay locked-in on mastering **Front-End** before diving deeper into **Web3**
-- 🧩 Build projects that mix creativity, anime vibes, and cutting-edge tech
+- 🧩 Build projects that mix creativity, and cutting-edge tech
 - 🌌 Transition from student → professional **Web3 developer**

 ---